patakk/rpi_setup/README.md

-# Raspberry Pi Utilities Repository
+# Raspberry Pi Inky impression setup

-Welcome to the Raspberry Pi Utilities repository!
-This collection of scripts and applications is designed to enhance your Raspberry Pi experience.
-Whether you're setting up a new device or adding functionality to an existing setup, you've come to the right place.
+A collection of scripts and apps to use with Inky Impression 7.3" e-ink display on a Raspberry Pi.

 ## Getting Started

-Before you can use these utilities, there are a few steps you'll need to follow to get everything set up on your Raspberry Pi.
-This guide assumes you're starting with a fresh install of Raspberry OS.
+Before using these, there are a few steps one needs to follow to get everything set up.
+The initial steps assume a fresh installation of Raspberry Pi OS, but you can skip them if you already have a working system.

 ### Prerequisites